GSA/digitalgov.gov/content/events/2019/11/2019-11-19-intro-ab-testing-cop.md

 # YouTube ID
 youtube_id: fXHqrdOEbnI
+youtube_title: "An Introduction to the A/B Testing Community of Practice"

 # Page weight: controls how this page appears across the site
 # 0 -- hidden